manabouprj/ad-security-assessment/UPDATE_GUIDE.md

 5. **Bug Fixes**
    - Fixed ESLint error in AssessmentResults.js related to React hooks usage
    - Improved state management for remediation steps display
+   - Fixed issue with baseline loading in the API server

 ## Support